-Rooftop solar also reduce land use impacts of power generation by taking advantage of space that’s already been built upon.
+Rooftop solar also reduces land use impacts of power generation by taking advantage of space that’s already been built upon.

 Raise Property Values …

-According to Lawrence Berkeley National Laboratory, solar PV systems are associated with increasing property values.** The larger the system size, the greater the increase in property value.
-Also, the older the system is, the smaller the property value premium is.
-The average property value premium of a PV system of average size (3.7 kW) and average age (2.9 years) in California is $24,851 (LBNL, Exploring California PV Home Premiums).
+According to Lawrence Berkeley National Laboratory, solar PV systems are associated with increasing property values with an average increase of $11,229 in N.C.*** The larger the system size, the greater the increase in property value.